-The Nissen fundoplication (fundo) is a surgical technique that strengthens the sphincter (LES).
-When performing a fundoplication, the part of the stomach that is closest to the entry of the esophagus (the fundus of the stomach) is gathered, and wrapped around the lower end of the esophagus and oesophageal sphincter, where it is then sutured (sewn) into place.
+The Nissen fundoplication (fundo) surgical technique strengthens the lower esophageal sphincter (LES).
+When performing a fundoplication, the fundus of the stomach (the part of the stomach that is closest to the entry of the esophagus) is gathered, wrapped, and sutured in place around the lower end of the esophagus and the sphincter.
 This surgery may be performed through a large, open abdominal incision or endoscopically, through 5 smaller incisions.

-Nissen Fundoplication is performed as day surgery either in the hospital or outpatient surgery centers usually with the patient under general anesthesia.
+Nissen Fundoplication is performed under general anesthesia.
+The procedure may be done as day surgery either in the hospital or outpatient surgery centers.

-The surgeon uses a needle to inject a harmless gas into the abdominal cavity near the belly button to expand the viewing area of the abdomen giving the surgeon a clear view and room to work.
-The surgeon makes a small incision in the upper abdomen and inserts a tube called a trocar through which the laparoscope is introduced into the abdomen.
-Additional small incisions may be made for a variety of surgical instruments to be used during the procedure.
+For a laparoscopic Nissen Fundoplication procedure, the surgeon uses a needle to inject a harmless gas into the abdominal cavity near the belly button.
+This expands the viewing area of the abdomen, providing a clear view and room to work.
+The surgeon makes a small incision in the upper abdomen and inserts a tube called a trocar through which the laparoscope (a viewing tube with a camera) is introduced into the abdomen.
+Additional small incisions will be made for the surgical instruments to be used during the procedure.

 After surgery, your surgeon will give you guidelines to follow.
 Common post-operative guidelines following laparoscopy include the following:

-- You will need someone to drive you home after you are released as the anesthesia may make you feel groggy and tired.
+- Someone must drive you home after you are released because the anesthesia may make you feel groggy and tired.